 3) Increase the distance between your subject and the background

 If the subject you are photographing is very close to a busy background, the bokeh will definitely suffer.
 Remember, depth of field is not just a hard line after which everything is supposed to be completely out of focus – it gradually transforms from sharp to out of focus, as can be clearly seen in the below image.
 Therefore, in order to get a pleasant-looking bokeh, you should try to put your subject away from close background objects.
-For example, if you are taking a portrait of a girl that is standing very close to a tree branch with leaves, those leaves might not look completely out of focus.
+For example, if you are taking a portrait of a girl who is standing very close to a tree branch with leaves, those leaves might not look completely out of focus.
 If the girl moved closer to you and thus increased the distance between herself and the tree branch, the leaves would look more “out-of-focus”.

 As you can see in the above image, the nearest leaves on the tree look sharp and in focus, while the ones a little behind on the left-hand side look somewhat blurry.
 In comparison, the leaves from the other trees further away look completely out of focus.